Homocysteine can cause brain shrinkage

 The research was part funded by the Government’s Medical Research Council and was ran for two years by OPTIMA (Oxford Project to Investigate Memory and Ageing) at Oxford University.

-In healthy adults, homocysteine is normally converted into two important brain chemicals, like acetylcholine (essential for memory function).
+In healthy adults, homocysteine is normally converted into two important brain chemicals; one, acetylcholine is essential for memory function.

-However a great deal of research shows Alzheimer’s patients have high levels of homocysteine but low levels of acetylcholine (in fact, the most common Alzheimer’s drug.
+However, a great deal of research shows Alzheimer’s patients have high levels of homocysteine but low levels of acetylcholine.

 A link between B vitamin deficiency and brain deterioration has been known for quite some time.
 For example, in cases of alcoholism where B vitamin levels are diminished, brain function is depleted.

-So will the NHS be telling people to take dementia prevention steps by supplementing with B complex vitamins??
+So will the NHS be telling people to take dementia prevention steps by supplementing with B complex vitamins?
+Or perhaps protecting your B vitamin production line by taking a daily multi-strain probiotic once you pass the age of 50?